Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 Finally, we place the optimized single-pole resonator in the context of the Bode-Fano bound on single-moded inductive detectors (\ref{eq:BF_magic_ineq}).
-Comparing (\ref{eq:BF_res_opt}) and this bound, we find that the optimized resonator is approximately $75\%$ of the fundamental limit, regardless of the value of the thermal occupation number $n(\nu_{h})$. \emph{For any search range, the optimized single-pole resonator is close to the bound on integrated sensitivity given by the Bode-Fano constraint.} In combination with its superiority over purely broadband resistive and broadband reactive searches, demonstrated in Section \ref{sec:ResvBroad_resistive} and Appendix \ref{sec:ResvBroad_SQUID}, this observation establishes the resonator as a near-ideal method for searching for dark matter over a wide bandwidth.
+Comparing (\ref{eq:BF_res_opt}) and this bound, we find that the optimized resonator is approximately $75\%$ of the fundamental limit, regardless of the value of the thermal occupation number $n(\nu_{h})$. \emph{For any search range, the optimized single-pole resonator is close to the bound on integrated sensitivity given by the Bode-Fano criterion.} In combination with its superiority over radiatively-coupled searches, demonstrated in Sections \ref{sec:power_flow}-\ref{sec:DM_circuits}, this observation establishes the resonator as a near-ideal method for searching for dark matter over a wide bandwidth.
 Utilizing optimal matching is important as it provides a parametric $\sim \sqrt{n(\nu_{r})}$ boost to the value of the value function.
-A similar Bode-Fano criterion exists for complex impedances (signal sources) with capacitors.
-Therefore, when capacitively coupling to electric fields induced by the dark matter (which one may do when the Compton wavelength of the dark matter is comparable to the detector size), the single-pole resonator is also close to the Bode-Fano optimum.
+An analogous Bode-Fano constraint exists for capacitive signal sources.
+Consequently, when capacitively coupling to electric fields induced by the dark matter (which one may do when the Compton wavelength of the dark matter is comparable to the detector size), the single-pole resonator is again $\approx$75\% of the Bode-Fano optimum.
+A similar result may be derived for background, monochromatic AC fields (as opposed to a DC magnetic field), showing that single-pole resonators are near-optimal in frequency-integrated sensitivity.

 Because the single-pole resonator is practical to implement, and is close to the Bode-Fano limit, we focus on optimization and fundamental limits of a search with a tunable resonator.
 But first we digress to place the Bode-Fano constraint in broader context.